grantglidewell/init-standards/README.md

 no need to install, just run the binary in the root of your project through `npx` and you're good to go!

-`npx tag-standards`
+`npx init-standards`

 ## Contributions

 this package copies over its own configuration into the target project.
-So any updates that are concerned with the target configuration only need to update dependencies and appropriate configuration files.
+So any updates that are concerned with the target configuration only need to update dependencies and appropriate configuration files in this repo.